BecaMachado/Criacao_Pacotes_Dio/README.md

 # package_name

 Description.
-The package package_name is used to:
+The package package_desafios_intermediarios is used to:
-	-
+	- Desafio de realizar calculo de reajuste salarial
-	-
+	- Desafio do papagio inteligente

 ## Installation